crawl/crawl/crawl-ref/docs/crawl_manual.rst

 description of all skills present in Crawl.
 The ease with which a character learns a skill depends solely on species.
 These aptitudes are displayed when viewing your skills, and a full table can be viewed in aptitudes.txt (also from the help screen during play via '?%').
+Aptitudes generally range from 0 to 10.

 You can see your character's skills by pressing the 'm' key; the higher the level of a skill, the better you are at it.
 All characters start with a few